Twisted (co)homology of non-orientable Weyl semimetals: Background

 where $k=\abs{W}$ is the number of Weyl points in the system.
 The relation between local and global topological properties is provided by the maps between these groups.
 These maps are not independent of each other; Mayer--Vietoris sequences are known to be \emph{exact}, meaning that the image of one map is always equal to the kernel of the next map in the sequence.
 This exactness sets restrictions on the way in which the elements of each group are mapped into the subsequent one.

 There are two features of this sequence that are of particular interest from the perspective of semimetal topology.
-The first of these relates to the maps $\beta$ and $\Sigma$ around the group of local charges $\ZZ^k$ in Eq.~\ref{eq:semimetal-MV-explicit}; here, exactness implies that $\im(\beta) = \ker(\Sigma)$.
+The first of these relates to the maps $\beta$ and $\Sigma$ around the group of local charges $\ZZ^k$ in Eq.~\eqref{eq:semimetal-MV-explicit}; here, exactness implies that $\im(\beta) = \ker(\Sigma)$.
 That is, the local Chern numbers sum to zero if and only if they descend from a semimetal structure.
 This tells us two different things: the first is that the sum of Weyl point chiralities in a Weyl semimetal is necessarily zero; this is precisely the content of the Nielsen--Ninomiya theorem.
-In addition, it also implies the converse: any configuration of charges that sums to zero is necessarily compatible with global semimetal topology.
+In addition, it also implies the converse: any configuration of charges that sums to zero is necessarily compatible with global semimetal topology, i.e.\ there are no such configurations which do not appear in any possible semimetal.

 The second important feature of this sequence lies in the nature of the semimetal group $H^2\left(\TT^3\setminus W\right)$ itself.
 Its appearance between a group of insulating invariants and the charge cancellation construction discussed above signifies that semimetal topology can be fundamentally understood as a product of these two aspects.
 This is precisely the reason for the suggestive notation $\ZZ^3\oplus\ZZ^{k-1}$ of this group: for any given set of $k$ Weyl points there are $\ZZ^{k-1}$ valid charge configurations (i.e.\ $k$ different $\ZZ$-valued charges subject to one $0\in\ZZ$ charge cancellation constraint), and for any such configuration, the topology is further determined by a $\ZZ^3$ background of insulating invariants of the form of the Chern numbers $C_i$ of Eq.~\eqref{eq:insulatorchern}.